+Acknowledgements.
 We thank Rafael Oliveira for extensive discussions regarding his works and about circuit factoring in general.
 In particular, we used his suggestions about VNP and $\overline{\text{VP}}$ in our results.
 We are grateful to the organizers of WACT'16 (Tel Aviv, Israel) and Dagstuhl'16 (Germany) for the stimulating workshops.
-P.D. would like to thank CSE, IIT Kanpur for the hospitality and Google India Research Program Team for the support of all travel expenses.
+P.D. would like to thank CSE, IIT Kanpur for the hospitality, Google India Research Program Team for the support of all travel expenses and PhD Fellowship.
 N.S. thanks the funding support from DST (DST/SJF/MSA-01/2013-14).
-A.S. would like to thank Microsoft Research Lab India for partially supporting the travel expenses.
+A.S. would like to thank Microsoft Research Lab India and IARCS for supporting the travel expenses.
 We thank Manindra Agrawal, Sumanta Ghosh, Partha Mukhopadhyay, Thomas Thierauf and Nikhil Balaji for the discussions.